 How is your firm’s North Star a compelling customer-centered vision?

-Intentional Customer Experience as North Star
+Intentional Customer Experience

 “Intentional Customer Experience takes typical notions of CX up a notch“, explained Krista Sheridan from TELUS in my talk show.
 Instead of treating customer experience as interactions with customer touch-points, treat CX as a lens for decisions by all functional areas, to prevent hassles for customers and to generate greater value for customers.